PubMatic (NASDAQ:PUBM) Releases Q2 2021 Earnings Guidance

-PubMatic (NASDAQ:PUBM) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
+PubMatic (NASDAQ:PUBM) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $45 million-$46 million, compared to the consensus revenue estimate of $41.94 million.

+A number of brokerages have recently commented on PUBM.
+KeyCorp cut their price target on PubMatic from $63.00 to $55.00 and set an overweight rating on the stock in a research note on Thursday, May 20th.
+JMP Securities lifted their price target on PubMatic from $34.00 to $64.00 and gave the company an outperform rating in a research note on Wednesday, February 24th.
+Cannonball Research began coverage on PubMatic in a research note on Monday, March 15th.
+They set a neutral rating on the stock.
+Oppenheimer cut their price target on PubMatic from $55.00 to $50.00 and set an outperform rating on the stock in a research note on Friday, May 14th.
+Finally, Evercore ISI began coverage on PubMatic in a research note on Tuesday, April 13th.
+They set an in-line rating and a $53.00 price target on the stock.
+Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+PubMatic has an average rating of Buy and a consensus target price of $49.00.

 PubMatic, Inc provides a cloud infrastructure platform that enables real-time programmatic advertising transactions for Internet content creators and advertisers worldwide.
 The company's solutions include PubMatic Cloud, which offers a customizable platform as a service; Openwrap, a header bidding solution that provides enterprise-grade management and analytics tools; Openwrap OTT, a header bidding management solution for OTT; Openwrap SDK, a header bidding solution for in-app developers; private marketplace solutions; and media buyer consoles.